We’re offering Vagrant as a default tool for developers that need to work on the WordPress sites hosted on Presslabs.

 wordpress sub-folder of your cloned repository.
 All you have to do is to enter the cloned repo:

 git submodule update --init

-You need to download your DB copy from the Presslabs Dashboard, from the
+You need to download your DB copy, from the

-Snapshot Section, as seen below.
+Snapshot Sectionin our dashboard, as seen below.
 After you get the DB dump, just copy it inside the main folder of the Git repo — you’ll import it in the next steps.